jmtritch/jmtritch.github.io/eda/impute_us_teachers/index.md

 </tbody>
 </table>

-While I could not find the total teacher count for Florida on their government website, but I found the average class size across school years on the [Florida Dept. of Education](http://fldoe.org/finance/budget/class-size/class-size-reduction-averages.stml) website.
+While I could not find the total teacher count for Florida on their government website, but I found the student to teacher ratio across school years on the [Florida Dept. of Education](http://fldoe.org/finance/budget/class-size/class-size-reduction-averages.stml) website.
 For the year 2011-2012, the average class sizes were:

-Grades|Class Size
+Grades|Size
 -|-
 PK-3|15.61
 4-8|18.16